arshia1234567/Textile-Raw-Material-Management/README.md

-# Hospital Management System
+# Textile Raw Material Management

 ## Overview

-The Hospital Management System is a web application developed using Express, Node.js, and MongoDB.
+The Textile   Management System is a web application developed using Express, Node.js, and MongoDB.
 It is designed to manage patient information efficiently, with features to add, view, search, update, and delete patient records.

 ## Features